 Jesus says to His disciples, in the Upper Room, "Take, eat; this is My body."
 This is a hard saying.
-"Drink of it, all of you, for this is My blood of the covenant."
+"Drink of it, all of you, this is the new covenant in My blood."
 This is a hard saying.

 Back in John 6, upon hearing those "hard words" many turned away and stopped following Jesus.
 Jesus asked the disciples, "Do you want to go away as well?"
 And Peter replied, "Lord, to whom shall we go?
 You have the words of eternal life."